Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform

-Using modular arithmetic, we can write down the definition of a circulant matrix~\req{circ_def} by specifying the $ij$'th entry\footnote{Here, and in this entire appendix, matrix rows and columns are indexed from $0$ to $n-1$ rather than the more traditional $1$ through $n$ indexing.
-This alternative indexing significantly simplifies notation, and corresponds more directly to modular arithmetic. } of the matrix $C_x$ as \be \lb C_x \rb_{ij} ~:=~ x_{i-j}, ~~~i,j\in\Z_n, \ee where we use (mod $n$) arithmetic for computing $i-j$.
-It is clear that with this definition, the first column of $C_x$ is just the sequence $x_0,x_1,\cdots, x_{n-1}$.
-The second column is given by the sequence $\lcb x_{i-1}\rcb$ and is thus $x_{-1}, x_0, \cdots, x_{n-2}$, which is exactly the sequence $x_{n-1},x_0,\cdots,x_{n-2}$, i.e. a circular shift of the first column.
+Using modular arithmetic, we can write down the definition of a circulant matrix~\req{circ_def} by specifying the $kl$'th entry\footnote{Here, and in this entire tutorial, matrix rows and columns are indexed from $0$ to $n-1$ rather than the more traditional $1$ through $n$ indexing.
+This alternative indexing significantly simplifies notation, and corresponds more directly to modular arithmetic. } of the matrix $C_a$ as \be \lb C_a \rb_{kl} ~:=~ a_{k-l}, ~~~k,l\in\Z_n, \ee where we use (mod $n$) arithmetic for computing $k-l$.
+It is clear that with this definition, the first column of $C_a$ is just the sequence $a_0,a_1,\cdots, a_{n-1}$.
+The second column is given by the sequence $\lcb a_{k-1}\rcb$ and is thus $a_{-1}, a_0, \cdots, a_{n-2}$, which is exactly the sequence $a_{n-1},a_0,\cdots,a_{n-2}$, i.e. a circular shift of the first column.
 Similarly each subsequent column is a circular shift of the column preceding it.

-Finally, is useful to visualize an $n$-vector $x:=(x_0,\ldots,x_{n-1})$ as a set of numbers arranged at equidistant points along a circle, or equivalently as a {\em function} on the discrete circle.
-This is illustrated in figure~\ref{circ_func.fig}.
+Finally, it is useful to visualize an $n$-vector $x:=(x_0,\ldots,x_{n-1})$ as a set of numbers arranged at equidistant points along a circle, or equivalently as a {\em function} on the discrete circle.
+This is illustrated in~\cref{circ_func.fig}.